Puzzl-Media/DappKitty/README.md

 }
 ```

 Just define what you want overridden.
 Most users will be fine using the defaults.
+If you want LogKitty to be off by default, do not set a logLevel in your config or main argument.

 ---